MadLittleMods/zig-neural-networks/dev-notes.md

 #### Single-input activation functions like (`Relu`, `LeakyRelu`, `ELU`, `Sigmoid`, `Tanh`)

+> ![NOTE]
+>
+> You might only care about this section if you're trying to figure out why we need a
+> `jacobian_row` function for `SoftMax` or are trying to understand the code in
+> `ActivationLayer`.
+It's mainly just to illustrate a point for comparison with the
+> derivative of multi-input activation functions like `SoftMax` explained in the section
+> below.

 Single-input activation only use one input to produce an output.

-When we take a derivative of a single-input activation function, we can simply just take the derivative of the activation function with respect to the input and multiply the scalar value with whatever we need to afterwards without thinking about it.

----

-Note: You might only care about this section if you're trying to figure out why we need a `jacobian_row` function for `SoftMax` or are trying to understand the code in `ActivationLayer`.
-It's mainly just to illustrate a point for comparison with the derivative of multi-input activation functions like `SoftMax` explained in the section below.
+For example with `Sigmoid`, we can see that it only takes `x_i` as an input to produce a result.

+$`y_i = \verb|Sigmoid|(x_i) = \frac{1}{1 + exp(-x_i)}`$
-We don't need to specify a `jacobian_row` function for single-input activation functions.
-We can simply use the `derivative` with a single-input activation functions.

-This characteristic can be conveyed by using a Jacobian matrix to get the derivative of the activation function with respect to the `inputs` given to the function for each node in the layer.
+For single-input activation functions, we can simply use the `derivative` which is a lot more efficient (because it does less calculations) than doing a full `jacobian_row`.
+We can show how this shortcut is viable by going through the Jacobian matrix process to get the derivative of single-input activation function with respect to the `inputs` given to the function for each node in the layer.
 The matrix ends up being sparse with only the diagonal values being non-zero. (each row in the matrix represents the partial derivative of the activation function with respect to the `inputs` of each node in the layer)

 $`
 \verb|inputs| =